 MATERIALIZING DATA: EMBODYING CLIMATE CHANGE

-Data offers new ways to represent phenomena by being able to capture hidden dimensions, patterns and activities in forms that other artistic media such as moving image, sculpture or photography on their own cannot.
-Climate data, in particular provides insights into a range of invisible phenomena describing vast geological timescales, complex systems, atmospheres, biotics and other planetary inscriptions which require palpable expression to enable us to reflect on how we impact the environment.
-We propose that the richness of this material represents an unexplored scientific imaginary, denotative of hidden material forms and Earth systems, that can change both artistic and scientific approaches to the representation of our changing planet.
+Climate data, provides insights into a range of invisible phenomena describing vast geological timescales, complex systems, atmospheres, biotics and other planetary inscriptions which require palpable expression to enable us to reflect on how we impact the environment.
+This material is rarely explored through physical processes in critical art-making contexts, but represents an unexplored imaginary, denotative of hidden material and social forms.

-Our research brings artists, scientists and programmers together within a shared enquiry to ask: what aesthetic, social and material relations can be generated through transforming climate data into forms that can be touched, shared and inhabited?
+Our research brings artists, scientists and programmers together within a shared enquiry to ask: what aesthetic, social and material relations can be generated through transforming climate data in ways that can be touched, shared and inhabited?
 What creative and critical languages arise from such an approach?